A preliminary hearing is generally the second court date in a felony case.

 Finally: hire a top Milwaukee criminal defense attorney for your felony case today.

 Surely it’s important that you discuss all of your rights with a skilled criminal defense attorney.
-To discuss your preliminary hearing rights or any other issue with a Milwaukee attorney, contact Meyer Van Severen, S.C. at (414) 270-0202.
+To discuss your preliminary hearing rights or any other issue with a Milwaukee attorney, contact Van Severen Law Office at (414) 270-0202.
 Felony penalties are serious.
 Felony charges are serious.
 Hire the best.

 (Our criminal defense attorneys updated this blog post December 4, 2019.)